 That is how things get done - by showing respect for everyone's ideas and listening - really hearing - what everyone has to say.
 Just because you may disagree with someone on an issue doesn't mean that they're totally wrong or you're totally right.
 It's via open discussion, with trust, that you can actually gain new perspectives and get things accomplished.
 That is what we have been able to do during my years on the Board.

-The district is at the top of its game.
+The district is at the .
 I am proud that I have been a part of that success.
 I would love to understand what needed "fixing" that inspired my detractors to plot to unseat me.

-Few have questioned why someone who has never been involved or even supportive of the efforts in our schools or district suddenly pops up, endorsed by an entity with an exclusive focus on reducing taxes and supported by two men, Jeremy Halcomb and Steve Welcenbach, both of whom have chosen to send their own children to private schools outside the district.
+Few have questioned or even supportive of the efforts in our schools or district suddenly pops up, endorsed by an entity with an exclusive focus on reducing taxes and supported by two men, Jeremy Halcomb and Steve Welcenbach, both of whom have chosen to send their own children to private schools outside the district.
 Personally, I question their motives.
 One has to wonder what the goals of such individuals are in a district that clearly is succeeding for all stakeholders.

 I would love to understand what needed "fixing" that inspired my detractors to plot to unseat me.

 I am hopeful that this district will remain strong.
 We have an outstanding superintendent and administration, teachers and staff that are the best around and students hungry to learn and achieve.
 The Board works to be proactive and plan for the future.
 I wish the district good luck.
 I hope Mr. Schneider will be able to check his partisan politics at the door when he takes his oath of office.